 The part-winding method of starting is known as a two-step starting method.
 Each of the two sets of motor windings is wired to one of the two motor contactors used in the controller.
 One contactor connects power to one winding for starting, and the other contactor closes power to the second winding for running.
 The transition from starting to running is made by energizing the second set of windings while leaving the first (starting) set of winding energized.
-This makes this starting method a closed transition starting type in which no unusual current spikes or transients occur during the transition from starting to running modes.
+This makes this starting method a closed transition starting to running modes.
 The motor-starting torque is approximately 48 percent of full voltage and will normally accelerate a fully loaded pump to full speed.
 Starting currents with one winding energized are typically in the range of 60 to 70 percent of the motor LRA rating.

-Finally, part-winding motors (suitable for the service) can be either of the wye-wound (wye-running) or the delta-wound (delta-running) type.
+Finally, part-winding motors (suitable for the service) can be either of the wye-wound (wyerunning) or the delta-wound (delta-running) type.
 Similarly, the motors can be either single or dual voltage types.
 However, if of dual-voltage type, they can only be used at the lower of the two voltages because the windings must end up in parallel running.